m-kawafuji/kawafuji.dev/src/content/blog/subscribing-media-query-changes-in-react-using-usesyncexternalstore.md

 }
 ```

-Note that the `subscribe` function is wrapped by `useCallback` hook to prevent the unnecessary re-subscribing.
+Note that the `subscribe` function is wrapped by `useCallback` hook to prevent from re-subscribing unnecessarily.

 ## Conclusion